 Phu Quoc has a good supply of guest houses, hostels, and hotels.
 Here are a few places to give you an idea of what is available if you are planning to visit Phu Quoc Vietnam.

 Remember to check the reviews and book a place that suits your interests while traveling.

 Phuong Binh House

 Rating 9.1, Prices start from $28 for Double room

-Phuong Binh House is a family-run homestay set on Long Beach.
-Each room is air-conditioned, has a personal safe, cable flat-screen TV and an electric kettle.
+Phuong Binh House is a family-run homestay set in Long Beach.
+Each room is air-conditioned, has a personal safe, cable flat-screen TV, and an electric kettle.
 Selected rooms feature views of the sea and/or hill.
 Offers Free Wi-Fi.

 Rating 9.2, Prices start from $71 for Double room

-Isabella Resort offers rooms comes with air conditioning, a flat-screen TV, a fridge and a shower.
+Isabella Resort offers rooms come with air conditioning, a flat-screen TV, a fridge, and a shower.
 The rooms include a private bathroom, while selected rooms are equipped with a terrace.